Inside the Mind

 You've probably experienced that moment where you're driving, get lost, turn down the radio, and then think, "Why did I just do that?"
-Hopefully, you got to your destination, but did you ever figure out why you turned down the tunes?

 Why does the experience of sleep paralysis often summon explanations of demonic visitations?
 Visit the place where dreams and reality overlap, and where science and myth attempt to interpret our hallucinations.

 Have you ever met someone with a unique first name, and then all of a sudden you hear the name everywhere you turn?
 That's the Baader-Meinhof phenomenon at work.
 How did it get that handle?

 Are you someone who likes to be social, but also values a little alone time?
 Are you sometimes critical of yourself?
 You are?
 Amazing!
 So how did we guess without actually knowing you?
 Welcome, friends, to the Forer effect.

 Does your brain experience the kind of back-ups you see during your commute?
 Or are your neurons prone to road rage?